GSA/digitalgov.gov/content/posts/2012-10-02-taking-cancer-gov-mobile.md

 ---
+url: /2012/10/02/taking-cancer-gov-mobile/
 date: 2012-10-02 2:29:55 -0400
-title: 'Taking Cancer.gov Mobile'
+title: Taking Cancer.gov Mobile
 summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by National Cancer Institute.
 The National Cancer Institute (NCI), the nation&amp;#8217;s leading cancer research agency and part of the National Institutes of Health has a legislative mandate to collect, organize, and disseminate the'
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Mobile
 tag: